xhuliano98/PSoC-6-BLE_HeartRate/README.md

 ### Project Delivery

-Thedeliveryofthe projectwas supposedtobe acompleteproductwhichwouldshowtheresults on the LCD display mounted to the PPG EduKit.
+The delivery of the project was supposed to be a complete product which would show the results on the LCD display mounted to the PPG EduKit.
 We had difficulties in adapting C++ language to PSoC Creator so we couldn&#39;t use the display, but we implemented an algorithm for the peak detection of the signal and retrieved information from the temperature sensor and transmitted the data via BLE.
 The LEDs are also controllable remotely with BLE but with some minimal restrictions due to lack of information about the LEDDriver.

 # Theoretical Observations

 ### PPG Signal

-Asmentionedbefore,inourprojectwehavetousethePPGsignaltocalculatetheHR(HeartRate) and SpO2 (Blood Oxygen Saturation).
+As mentioned before, in our project we have to use the PPG signal to calculate the HR (Heart Rate) and SpO2 (Blood Oxygen Saturation).
 These two measurements are done independently from each other but both from the PPG signal.
 This signal is acquired by the current that the photodetector generates by absorbing lights from the LED.
 The current generated it&#39;s composed by two different components, AC that stands for Alternating Current and DC which stands for Direct Current.
 These two currents compose the graph of the PPG Signal with the help of a bar graph.
-The AC component is relatedtovariationsofbloodvolume insynchronizationwiththeheartbeat, asfortheDCcomponent we understood that it shows minor changes related to respiration that is caused by optical signals reflectedortransmittedbythetissue.Thiskindofsignaliswidelyusedintodaytechnologyandmostly in wearable embedded devices which we use in our everyday life [4],[5].
+The AC component is related to variations of blood volume in synchronization with the heart beat, as for the DC component we understood that it shows minor changes related to respiration that is caused by optical signals reflected or transmitted by the tissue.
+This kind of signal is widely used in today technology and mostly in wearable embedded devices which we use in our everyday life [4],[5].

 ![](RackMultipart20211006-4-w5iuf7_html_d5c831c361172621.png)